drbean/curriculum/speaking/test/opinion/slides.md

 ## one opinion (the one you *agree* with)

-3. the opinion you agree with
+5. the opinion you agree with

+	"I think .."

 You should have to pay

-4. reasons for and against that opinion
+6. reasons for and against that opinion

+	"I think this because .."

   - user responsible for stuck card
   - costs bank money to replace card